Entitled: The Rise and Fall of the House of York: Content

+In an updated paperback edition, Lownie alleges that Sarah had a secret "friends with benefits" relationship with P. Diddy starting in 2004 and the two would meet in luxury hotels, including one that cost more than £50,000 a night.
+P. Diddy is also alleged to have said "he could not wait until Fergie's daughters come of age"; he was allegedly introduced to Eugenie at a yacht party when she was 16.
+The book also alleged that the two had met at a 2002 party thrown by Ghislaine Maxwell, although Lownie later stated on a podcast that there were pictures of Sarah at P. Diddy's party in 1998, suggesting that the two could have met earlier.
+The book also claims that a men's fragrance called Unforgivable, released by Combs in 2006, was inspired by Sarah's preference for how men should smell.
+The new edition also contains the allegation that during a shooting weekend at Sandringham, Andrew reportedly kicked a Labrador in the head after it grabbed a sausage roll from a guest, leaving the dog whimpering on the ground.
+This prompted Prince Philip to tell the guest "Andrew needs a good scolding from time to time".

 Reception

-The prevailing tone in most comments was that the biography essentially confirmed and reinforced all the assessments and impressions that had long been circulating about Prince Andrew in the public anyway, which is why journalists mainly focused on the details of the Epstein connection.
+The prevailing tone in most comments was that the biography essentially confirmed and reinforced all the assessments and impressions that had long been circulating about Andrew in the public anyway, which is why journalists mainly focused on the details of the Epstein connection.
 Kate Mansey, assistant editor of The Times, called the book "a 400-page character assassination" and described the deep dive into Andrew's relationship with Epstein as the most "disturbing" part.
 Writing for The Independent, Harry Mount argued that "the intensely private and upsetting revelations in a new biography cannot be the start of a public rehabilitation" for Andrew who came off as stupid, entitled and self-indulgent in the book.

-In his programme on GB News with Lownie as guest, Conservative politician and commentator Jacob Rees-Mogg described the book as a "hatchet job" and its claims "salacious gossip" and questioned the reliability of Lownie's sources, in response to which the author said he had interviewed 300 people.
+In his programme on GB News with Lownie as guest, Conservative commentator Jacob Rees-Mogg described the book as a "hatchet job" and its claims "salacious gossip" and questioned the reliability of Lownie's sources, in response to which the author said he had interviewed 300 people.

 In his review for The Telegraph, Christopher Howse gave the book two out of five stars and similarly called into question various claims made within it, including the allegation that Andrew had slept with half a dozen women before turning 13.
 He argued that "excess is the motif of Entitled," with the deadly sins of lust and avarice attributed to Andrew, and binge eating and spending sprees to Sarah, but the book failed to "get to the bottom of the psychology of the Duke of York."